zmanio/atmos/README.md

 val result2 = policy.retry(None) { getSomethingMysterious() }
 ```

+You may optionally define an implicit `rummage.Clock`, from the [rummage](http://zman.io/rummage) project, at the point the retry operation is invoked.
+This is the component responsible for blocking the calling thread until a backoff duration expires.
+By default, timing is controlled by a singular, global daemon thread.
+It is unlikely that you will need to provide a custom clock outside of testing.

 It is important to note that synchronous retry operations will block the calling thread while waiting for a backoff duration to expire.
 Use synchronous retries carefully in situations where you do not control the calling thread.

 <a name="retrying-asynchronously"></a>